-In Montclair they will perform Czernowin's octet Anea and with be joined by the Shanghai quartet.
+In Montclair they performed Czernowin's octet Anea and were joined by the Shanghai quartet.

 Tongyeong was the birthplace of Isang Yun and this year is the 100th Anniversary of his birth.
-For this occasion, the quartet will programme two of Yun's quartets.
-The first concert will also include the new quartet Horizont auf hoher See by Youngi Pagh-Paan.
+For this occasion, the quartet programmed two of Yun's quartets.
+The first concert also included the new quartet Horizont auf hoher See by Youngi Pagh-Paan.

-Music by Dun, Hosokawa, Manoury, Stravinsky and Takemitsu can also be heard.
+Music by Dun, Hosokawa, Manoury, Stravinsky and Takemitsu was alsoheard.

-On 22nd April the quartet will visit Vienna as part of the normal concert series and not in Wien Modern.
-They will give the premier of Dufourt's 3rd string quartet.
-Also music by Manoury and Ofenbauer can be heard.
+On 22nd April the quartet visited Vienna as part of the normal concert in the Konzerthaus.
+They gave the premier of Dufourt's 3rd string quartet.
+Also music by Manoury and Ofenbauer was heard.

 The quartet returns to the new music days in Witten, Germany and will perform there on 5th, 6th and 7th May.
 On 5th, alongside Ensemble Modern they will give the premier of Ferneyhough's new Umbrations cycle.
 The work will include Christus Resurgens, a new quintet with double-bass and In Nomine, a new solo cello work.
 His Dum Transisset I-IV is also part of the cycle.
 Other works for quartet performed, a premier by Philippe Hurel and the German premier of Birtwistle's Silk House Sequences and two octets by Milica Djordevic and Rand Steiger continues collaboration with the Jack quartet.